ChristophGeske/Near-Field-Communication-NFC-For-Unity-Android/README.md

 # Near-Field-Communication-NFC-For-Unity-Android
-Simple NFC app created with Unity.
+Simple NFC Android app created with Unity.

 The project was build using Unity 2017.3.1f1 and tested on the Samsung Galaxy S7.